Documentation Index

 2. Resource-Based Degradation

-Adjust behavior based on available resources:Copy
+Adjust behavior based on available resources:import psutil

 from dataclasses import dataclass